MinghanWu039/League-of-Legend-Analysis/README.md

 ## Fairness Analysis

 In this section, we want to explore the consistency of the performance of our model for red and blue sides.
+We want to find out does the final model achieve accuracy parity for blue and red sides, which are the difference in accuracy is due to randomness?

 We still use accuracy as the metric.

 $$H_0$$: Our model is fair.
 That is, the accuracy of the final model for blue side is the same as the accuracy for red side.

-$$H_1$$: The accuracy of the final model for red side is smaller than the accuracy for the blue side.
+$$H_1$$: The accuracy of the final model for blue side is smaller than the accuracy for the red side.

 We run a permutation test to determine which hypothesis is correct: